 Approximately 6 meters in a thirtieth of a second, that one frame of video.

-Which means, according to those numbers, that Yo-Yo in one frame of video was accelerating at 180 miles per second.
+Which means, according to those numbers, that Yo-Yo in one frame of video was accelerating at 180 meters per second.
 That’s pretty fast!
 Though it hasn’t been fully explained how Yo-Yo can move as fast as one of her heartbeats, we can speculate that like Quicksilver and the Flash, it’s that “highly accelerated metabolism.”

 Hive’s Control Over Inhumans